1337/c/README.md

       - Sundays                     9.23           2.72          4.11
     ------------------------------  -------------  ------------  ---------

+If you are developing:

+    $ python -m c.cli

 ## Name

 C is one of the characters in one of my grandparents' names.